UofL's commitment to sustainability is reflected in our Green Purchasing Policy.

 - Green Vendor Showcase for UofL purchasers

 The University of Louisville is committed to the stewardship of the environment and to reducing the University’s dependence on non-renewable energy.
-UofL's Green Purchasing Policies and Procedures supports the University’s commitment to sustainability.
+UofL's Green Purchasing Policies and Procedures support the University’s commitment to sustainability.

 The goal of this policy is to reduce the adverse environmental impact of our purchasing decisions by buying goods and services from manufacturers and vendors who share our commitment to the environment.
 Green purchasing is the method wherein environmental and social considerations are taken with equal weight to the price, availability and performance criteria that colleges and universities use to make purchasing decisions.